 Supporting work-life balance

 TCC is one of many resources for working parents available across the MIT community.
-To explore the full depth and breadth of options and opportunities, visit the MIT Work-Life Center’s Childcare and Parenting pages, but here are a few key resources:
+To explore the full depth and breadth of options and opportunities, visit the MIT Center for WorkLife and WellBeing website, but here are a few key resources:

 MIT has been recognized again and again as a “breastfeeding-friendly employer.”

 This page provides tips and information about lactation rooms on campus and guidelines regarding accommodations for nursing mothers.

 Connect with other MIT families in this online network of students, post docs, faculty, and staff who are ready to offer suggestions on where to find family-related resources in the Cambridge-Boston area.

 A free and confidential benefit for all MIT faculty, staff, postdocs - and family members - connects you to experts who can help you with many life concerns.
 You may request consultation, coaching, research and referrals related to finaing a lawyer, a financial planner, a sleep consultant, or a counselor who can assist with stress, relationship conflicts, and emotional challenges.